 Here, you’ll find yourself walking in the clouds across the Golden Bridge, riding one of the longest cable car rides in the world, taking in vistas of stunning tropical flowers, admiring a giant 27-metre Buddha statue, strolling around the cobblestone streets of a massive French medieval style replica town, and finding your inner child inside a 21,000 square metre indoor fantasy park.

-Before your visit, make sure you’re prepared for the experience (it can be quite intense!) by reading our comprehensive Ba Na Hills guide here.
+But before your visit, make sure you’re prepared for the experience (it can be quite intense!) and read our comprehensive Ba Na Hills guide here.

 Public Ferry Ticket: 150,000 VND (7.50 USD)